5E7EN/SongWut/README.md

 ## Credits

--   Special thanks to YumiR for his vast knowledge and dedication for this version.
+-   Special thanks to YumiR for his vast knowledge and dedication towards the Asterisk version.
+It wouldn't have happened without him.